 - Make the crust, roll it out and fit into a tart pan.
 Chill.

 - Sprinkle cheese over the bottom of the crust, then top with basil.
 Cover with tomato slices, fitting to fill as much surface area as possible.

 - Sprinkle tomatoes with salt and pepper and drizzle with olive oil.

 - Bake 20 to 30 minutes on a cookie sheet until the crust is golden and cheese is bubbly, remove.

 - Garnish with fresh basil, slice, and serve warm.

 Tips for Making This Fresh Tomato Tart

 - Use the highest quality, most flavorful summer tomatoes you can find.
-I’d advise against making this offseason.
+Making this in the off-season is not recommended.

 - Different sizes and colors of tomatoes make for a beautiful presentation, but it’s just as delicious with all red tomato slices.